Causality-oriented robustness: exploiting general noise interventions: Our method DRIG

 \subsection{Connections to anchor regression}

 \citet{rothenhausler2021anchor} posit the following linear SCM:

-where $A$ are observed \emph{anchor} variables that are independent of the noise $\varepsilon$.
+Here, $Z = (X,Y,H)$; $A$ are observed \emph{anchor} variables that are independent of the noise $\varepsilon$; and $H$ are latent variables.
 From a graphical perspective, $A$ are exogenous and cannot be descendant of any of the variables $(X,Y,H)$.
-Under this model, anchor regression is formulated as minimizing the following risk:
+Under this model, anchor regression minimizes

 with $P_A$ denoting the $L_2$-projection on the linear span from the components of $A$.